Macchiato vs Latte

 Latte vs Latte Macchiato

-In a traditional macchiato, the milk-to-coffee ratio is 1:2, with one part milk and two parts espresso.
-On the other hand, a caffè latte has a ratio of 3:1, with three parts milk per one part Espresso.
+In Espresso macchiato, the milk-to-coffee ratio is 1:2, with one part milk and two parts espresso.
+On the other hand, a caffè latte has a ratio of 3:1, with three parts milk and one part Espresso.

 Traditionally, both lattes and macchiatos are made with whole milk.